Alluxio/alluxio/docs/en/operation/Security.md

 ## Deployment

-It is required to start Alluxio master and workers using the same operating system user.
+It is required to start Alluxio masters and workers using the same operating system user.
-In the case where there is a user mismatch, secondary master healthcheck, the command `alluxio-start.sh all` and certain file operations may fail because of permission checks.
+In the case where there is a user mismatch, secondary master health check, the command `alluxio-start.sh all`, and certain file operations may fail because of permission checks.